NOMINATIONS ARE OPEN JANUARY 1-31 ONLINE ONLY, NO EXCEPTIONS!

 WHOA!
 Please read before nominating a mule for this sale.

-In order to consign a mule, you must first register for an account at the bottom of this page or login to your existing account.
-If you are a new consignor, you must activate your account by clicking on the link that was emailed to you upon registering with Premier Mule Sale.
+In order to nominate a mule, you must first register for an account at the bottom of this page or login to your existing account.
+If you are a new trainer, you need to activate your account by clicking on the link that was emailed to you upon registering with Premier Mule Sale.
 Nominating is not an easy process and does take preparation and planning, waiting until the last day of the month does not result in great outcomes.

 Please call or email us if you have any questions.
 MM Auction Services, LLC ~ (877) 725-3636 ~ firstname.lastname@example.org

 Chrome In The Canyon wants to assure that you and your mule are a great fit for our sale as well as our sale is a great fit for you and your mule.

 Consignor's Terms and Conditions